 - We launched our new Center for Health Worker Innovation to address the global health worker shortage.

 Areas of Opportunity

-- Encourage open, candid and evidence-based multi-stakeholder dialogue to engage the global community on overcoming access challenges, strengthening health systems and outcomes-based financing.
+- Continue to encourage and enable open, candid and evidence-based multi-stakeholder dialogue to engage the global community on empowering health workers, strengthening health systems, overcoming access challenges, and unlocking potential of outcomes-based financing.

 Our policies and positions relating to Better Health for All are referenced throughout this section.
 In addition, please visit ESG Policies & Positions on our website.